kumarabhirup/glitter/README.md

 - Once your app is created, go to the Keys and Access Token tab.
 - Copy and Paste all the 4 keys somewhere.
 You need those afterwards to link your bot to your Twitter account.
 - If you see only 2 Consumer keys, you need to generate Access keys too...
+- Under the same tab, find for a button which says `Change App Permissions`.
+Change the app permission to `Read, Write and Direct Message`.
 - After you are ready with your API keys pasted somewhere, head over to next step.

 ### Step 5: Create your Heroku account